braille-systems/learnbraille_ios/INSTALLATION.md

 ## Target platform

  This application is designed to run on IPhones with IOS.
-In addition, the application can be used on phones with Android OS, but the display style of the app interface may differ from the usual, because the elements for creating the interface of this application designed with IOS-style.
+In addition, the application can be used on phones with Android OS.
+But the display style of the app interface may differ from the usual, because the elements for creating the interface of this application designed with IOS-style.
 Also, correct display and use of the app on tablets is not guaranteed and depends on the support of their compatibility with Flutter-apps.

 ## System requirements and limitations

  For correct operation of applications on the ***IPhone*** you need:

-- IOS version not lower than 8.0
+- IOS version 8.0 or higher

-- IPhone model from 4s
+- IPhone 4s or newer

- At the moment, all elements of the application are displayed correctly for IPhones with a 6.1-inch display (1792x828 pixels, for example IPhone 11).
+ At the moment, all elements of the application are displayed correctly for IPhones with a 4.7-inch display (1334x750 pixels, for example IPhone 6).
+App should be scaled without troubles to any higher resolution parameters.
 This information will be updated later.

  For correct operation of applications on the ***Android*** you need:

-- Android SDK version not lower than 16 (but it's recommended to use the version starting from 19)
+- Android SDK version 16 or higher (but it's recommended to use version over 19)

--
-Android OS version starting from 4.1
+- Android OS version 4.1 or newer

- To build an application for IOS, you must have ***XCode*** version not lower than 9.0.
+ To build an application for IOS, you must have ***XCode*** version 9.0 or higher.

  To develop the application, a version of the ***Flutter*** from the stable channel is used.
 Current information of Flutter compatibility with mobile devices is published [here](https://flutter.dev/docs/development/tools/sdk/release-notes/supported-platforms).